-The Tanana River communities analyzed in Section 4.14, Subsistence, of the EIS include Tanana, Manley Hot Springs, Minto, Nenana, Four Mile Road, Anderson, Ferry, Healy, and Denali Park Census

-Designated Place (CDP).
-Section 4.14 describes potential impacts on subsistence that could occur during construction, operation, or both phases of the Project.
+The Tanana River communities analyzed in the draft EIS section 4.14, Subsistence, include Tanana, Manley Hot Springs, Minto, Nenana, Four Mile Road, Anderson, Ferry, Healy, and Denali Park CDP.
+Section 4.14 describes potential impacts to subsistence that could occur during construction, operations, or both phases of the project.
 These impacts include:

-- Displacement of resources due to disturbance and/or habitat loss, - Permanent habitat conversion in berry harvesting areas, - Impacts on access to traditional subsistence use areas due to construction-related activities, and - Increased competition with non-local hunters due to unauthorized use of access roads.
+- Displacement of resources due to disturbance and/or habitat loss, - Permanent habitat conversion in berry harvesting areas, - Impacts to access to traditional subsistence use areas due to construction-related activities, and - Increased competition with non-local hunters due to unauthorized use of access roads.

-For the Tanana River region, these potential impacts on wildlife, fish, and other resources, as well as potential impacts on subsistence user access are discussed below.
+For the Tanana River region, these potential impacts to wildlife, fish, other resources, as well as potential impacts to subsistence user access are discussed below.

-Impacts on wildlife resource abundance and availability due to displacement of resources, vegetation disturbance, and increased competition with non-local hunters would be similar to those described under the North Slope and Yukon River sections.
+Impacts to wildlife resource abundance and availability due to displacement of resources, vegetation disturbance, and increased competition with non-local hunters would be similar to those described under the North Slope and Yukon River sections.
 Impacts would be minor in intensity and duration.
 These minor impacts are not anticipated to significantly limit or reduce wildlife availability or abundance for subsistence use.

 Summer is a key time for harvesting fish in the Tanana River region.
 Fishing begins in June and continues through the fall as salmon migrate through the region's watersheds.
-Non-salmon freshwater fish species harvested during the summer include arctic grayling, whitefish, sheefish, trout, char, and burbot.
+Non-salmon freshwater fish species harvested during the summer include Arctic grayling, whitefish, sheefish, trout, char, and burbot.

-Construction could have a short-term impact on access to, and availability of, resources as a result of habitat loss, increased competition from non-local harvesters, increased traffic, blocked harvester access to subsistence use areas, and additional cost and effort to harvest these resources.
+Construction could have a short term impact on access to, and availability of, resources as a result of habitat loss, increased competition from non-local harvesters, increased traffic, blocked harvester access to subsistence use areas, and additional cost and effort to harvest these resources.
 Competition for resources may continue during Project operation in portions of the region.

 Construction activities could also cause downstream effects on fish and their habitat.
-However, impacts on subsistence use and harvest during construction and operation would be minimal for the downstream communities of Tanana and Manley Hot Springs due to the distance of the use areas from the Project.
+However, impacts to subsistence use and harvest during construction and operation would be minimal for the downstream communities of Tanana and Manley Hot Springs due to the distance of the use areas from the Project.
+Downstream effects can also be mitigated at some locations through the timing of construction.

-Construction and operation are anticipated to have a limited and short-term effect on resource availability, and cost and effort to harvest fish resources for these users.
-Neither abundance nor availability of fish and benthic invertebrates in the Tanana River region are likely to be reduced or limited to the extent that subsistence uses would be significantly impaired.
+Construction and operation are anticipated to have a limited and short term effect on resource availability, and cost and effort to harvest fish resources for these users Neither abundance nor availability of fish and benthic invertebrates in the Tanana River region are likely to be reduced or limited to the extent that subsistence uses would be significantly impaired.

-Impacts on the abundance of berries would be negligible to minor based on magnitude and duration.
-Vegetation, including blueberry, cloudberry, and other species traditionally collected during the late summer and early fall would be affected within the right-of-way footprint.
-Traditional berry collecting areas for Nenana, Ferry, Healy, and Denali Park CDP overlap with the right-of-way and could be affected.
+Impacts to the abundance of berries would be negligible to minor based on magnitude and duration.
+Vegetation, including blueberry, cloudberry, and other species traditionally collected during the late summer and early fall would be impacted within the right-of-way footprint.
+Traditional berry collecting areas for Nenana, Ferry, Healy, and Denali Park CDP overlap with the right-of-way and could be impacted.
 Collection of these resources occur within a large area, and areas closer to these communities are likely the most important.
 The identified negligible to minor impacts are not anticipated to significantly reduce or limit the availability or abundance of other resources.

-Impacts on the ability of subsistence users to access traditional subsistence use areas could be moderate but would be effectively mitigated.
-The mitigation measures proposed as part of this Project in the SPOC would require that local residents be consulted prior to and during construction so that access to important subsistence use areas would not be blocked or prohibited.
-Therefore, impacts on access would be negligible to minor.
+Impacts on the ability of subsistence users to access traditional subsistence use areas could be moderate, but would be effectively mitigated.
+The mitigation measures proposed as part of this project would require that local residents be consulted prior to and during construction so that access to important subsistence use areas would not be blocked or prohibited.
+Therefore, impacts to access would be negligible to minor.